14-Day Budget Itinerary for the North Island of New Zealand

 Depending on what time your connecting flight to Auckland (or Christchurch) is, you may have time to do some more of the 21 Free & Cheap Things to Do in Wellington.

 Alternatively, (yes, we even have an alternative way to get back to Auckland) take a scenic train journey to Auckland with the Northern Explorer.
-Find out more on Viator and Tripadvisor.
 Or the bus from Wellington to Auckland is a cheaper, albeit, less convenient option.
 However, both alternative transport methods have a lower carbon footprint and are, therefore, a better way to travel for the planet.

 Goodbye from New Zealand!
-Next time, why not try the South Island Budget Itinerary: Two Weeks?
+Next time, why not try the South Island Budget Itinerary: 2 Weeks?